dereuromark/cakephp-expose/docs/README.md

 $result = ConverterFactory::getConverter()->decode($value);
 ```

+Also note: Some more modern UUIDs might require a special shortener.
+E.g. v7 requires `KeikoShort` instead of `Short`.

 ### Backend
 The plugin comes with an optional and small admin backend to reverse UUIDs.
 This can come in handy sometimes.